SystemView

 Principle

 SystemView is a real-time recording and visualization tool for embedded systems that reveals the actual runtime behavior of an application, going far deeper than the system insights provided by debuggers.
-This is particularly effective when developing and working with complex embedded systems comprising multiple threads and interrupts: SystemView can ensure a system performs as designed, can track down inefficiencies, and show unintended interactions and resource conflicts, with a focus on the details of every single system tick.
+This is particularly effective when developing and working with complex embedded systems comprising multiple threads and interrupts.

 A specific SystemView extension made by MicroEJ allows to trace the OS tasks and the MicroEJ Java threads at the same time.
-This chapter explains how to add SystemView feature to a platform and set it up.
+This chapter explains how to add the SystemView feature to a VEE Port and set it up.

 Note